Bragaart/BragaArt/README.md

 <h2> Presentation👋 :</h2>

  * Hello, my name is Arthur!
-A passionate about cybersecurity.
+A passionate about Cybersecurity.

 * 🎓 I am currently studying Cybersecurity at Uniasselvi.

 * 🔭  I am looking for my first job opportunity.
-My dream is to one day work with Incident Response
+My dream is to one day work with Cybersecurity and give a good life to my parents.
 <details>
   <summary>👨‍💻 More about me </summary>
   <br> <!-- espaçamento -->